-Intra-group balances and transactions, and any unrealized income and expenses arising from intra-group transactions, are eliminated.
-Unrealized gains arising from transactions with subsidiaries are eliminated to the extent of the Group's interest in the subsidiary.
+Intra-group receivables and payables, and any unrealized income and expenses arising from intra-group transactions, are eliminated entirely when consolidating accounts..
 Unrealized losses are eliminated in the same way as unrealized gains, but only to the extent that there is no impairment.